 As someone who values time, I sometimes cannot help but feel the frustration that rises from the bottom of my stomach when I am impatiently waiting for someone to show up.
 One strategy that I have devised to combat this negative emotion is to always have something productive to do when I am waiting.
 By keeping myself occupied in a task, I am less likely to feel upset, and I get to complete some tasks in the mean time.

 With the advent of mobile technology, doing value-added activities on the go is not that difficult anymore.
 As a blogger, there are many of small things I can do, such as:

 - Brainstorming for my future blog posts

 - Working on expanding my social media presence:

 All of these little things can each be done in a few minutes (or even a few seconds), thus making them the ideal things to do while I wait.
 By refocusing my attention to these tasks, I am also able to deflect any negative emotion away.
 I have even come up with some brilliant ideas that has helped me drive some great traffic to my site!

 There you have it – my top tips to manage and find more time in my day.
-Share with me and the other readers what habits you have in the comments section below!
+I use these tips regularly in my life, and you can, too!

 Bella Wanana is the blogger behind bellawanana.com, a personal finance and lifestyle blog.
 She loves sharing with her readers the best tips and tricks on personal finance and how to live a balanced but fulfilling life.
 She is also a freelance writer, and she has been featured on sites like MSN.com, Reader’s Digest, The Financial Diet, Yahoo Finance, and GOBankingRates.